An employee handbook can be a manager’s best friend.

 - What is your policy surrounding bereavement leave and other family emergencies?

 When employees know the rules for absence and when to ask for leave, they will cause less disruption, and organizing the schedule will be more convenient.
+Include explanations of laws such as the Family Medical Leave Act (FMLA).

 5. Paycheck and benefits